picoCTF/picoCTF-2019-example-problems/README.md

 # picoCTF-2019-problem-development
-This repo is meant to host examples for CTF problems written for the picoCTF framework (https://github.com/picoCTF/picoCTF)
+This repo is meant to host examples for CTF problems written for the picoCTF framework, which can be found at https://github.com/picoCTF/picoCTF.